microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code docs repo](https://github.com/Microsoft/vscode-docs/issues).

-## A brief introduction to containers
+## An introduction to containers

-Docker is a system that allows you to deploy and run apps using *containers* rather than setting up dedicated environments like virtual machines.
+Docker is a system that allows you to deploy and run apps using **containers** rather than setting up dedicated environments like virtual machines.
 A container is a lightweight runtime environment that shares the resources of the host operating system with other containers.
 Docker is the layer that sits above the operating system to manage resources on behalf of containers.

-A container is specifically an instance of a Docker *image*, an executable package that contains everything needed to run your app: app code, configuration files, runtimes, and all of app's dependencies.
+A container is specifically an instance of a Docker **image**, an executable package that contains everything needed to run your app: app code, configuration files, runtimes, and all of app's dependencies.
 A image can be used to instantiate any number of identical containers, which is especially useful when scaling out a cloud-based web app.
 Because container images are much smaller than virtual machine images, instances can be started and stopped much more quickly than virtual machines, enabling your app to be highly responsive to varying loads at a minimal cost.
 (When used to scale web apps, containers are often managed in *clusters*, which are then managed by an orchestration agent such as [Kubernetes](https://wikipedia.org/wiki/Kubernetes).)

-Images, for their part, are built in multiple *layers*.
-The lowest or *base* layers of an image are typically common elements like the Python runtime; the higher layers the contain more specialized elements like your app code.
+Images, for their part, are built in multiple **layers**.
+The lowest or **base** layers of an image are typically common elements like the Python runtime; the higher layers the contain more specialized elements like your app code.
 Because of layering, it takes very little time to rebuild an image when changing only the top layer with your app code.
-Similarly, when you push an image to a *container registry*, an online repository for images from which you can deploy to cloud services like Azure, only the modified layers need be uploaded and redeployed.
+Similarly, when you push an image to a **container registry**, an online repository for images from which you can deploy to cloud services like Azure, only the modified layers need be uploaded and redeployed.
 As a result, using containers has only a very small impact on your develop-test-deploy loop.

-You experience the basics of containers and images in the course of this tutorial.
+You will experience the basics of containers and images in the course of this tutorial.
 For additional background, including helpful diagrams, refer to the [Docker documentation](https://docs.docker.com/get-started/).

 ## Prerequisites